bukkalexander/corplife/README.md

 ### Install FastAPI

-`FastAPI` is the python API framework for creating APIs, and `Uvicorn` is the server program that hosts the FastAPI application.
+`FastAPI` is the python API framework for creating APIs, and `Uvicorn` is the server program that hosts the FastAPI application when running locally.

 ```bash
 python3 -m venv .venv